Bishes-Maharjan/Product-Store/README.md

 # Product Listing App — Assignment Submission
+# Server Live at <a href="https://product-store-hazel.vercel.app/">Vercel </a>

 This project implements the required features listed in the assignment using **Next.js**, **Zustand**, **TanStack Query**, **shadcn/ui**, and **TailwindCSS**.
 The application fetches products from a <a href="https://dummyjson.com/products/">dummy API</a>, allows filtering, infinite scrolling, and includes optional enhancements.